My Account

 • Use the correct cover letter format.

 • Start your cover letter with a ‘hook’.
-Show passion for the role and the employer and include an impressive professional achievement.
+Show passion for the role and include a standout achievement.

-• Prove your experience and skills will enable you to excel as a graphic designer.
+• Prove your experience and design skills make you the right fit.

-• Include a cover letter ending with a call to action asking to meet to discuss the role further.
+• End with a clear call to action, asking to meet or discuss the role further.

-• Stick to the right cover letter length.
+• Stick to the right cover letter length of one A4 page at most.

-And that’s it.
-Now you know how to create a graphic designer CV that’d make even Milton Glaser proud.
+And now you know how to create the perfect graphic designer CV.

 Plus, a great cover letter that matches your CV will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: